Create a Logical Data Model

 sdk.catalog_workspace_content.store_declarative_ldm(source_workspace_id)

-We recommend using the web UI to create the LDM, however it is possible to create the LDM using the API as well.
+We recommend using the web UI to create the LDM.
+However, it is also possible to create the LDM using the API.

-To create the LDM using API you need to:
+To create the LDM using the API, you need to:

-2. Load the generated LDM definition to the workspace
+3. Load the generated LDM definition into the workspace

 Follow these steps:

-1. To generate the LDM, submit a POST request to /api/v1/actions/dataSources/<data-source-id>/generateLogicalModel. <data-source-id> is the ID of the data source.
+1. Scan the data source to generate the PDM.
+Submit a POST request to /api/v1/actions/dataSources/<data-source-id>/scan. <data-source-id> is the ID of the data source.

 -H "Content-Type: application/json" \